 GSB: What other major insights did the study reveal?

-SS: Here’s a big one: That more environmentally conscious fans spend more on tickets by about 20%.
+Steve: Here’s a big one: That more environmentally conscious fans spend more on tickets by about 20 percent.
 Fans who self-identify as more green spend, on average, $403 on tickets per year as compared to $340/year for their less green counterparts.